-If the Sensor is becoming loose or if the Sensor tip is coming out of your skin, you may get no readings or unreliable readings, which may not match how you feel.
+- If the Sensor is becoming loose or if the Sensor tip is coming out of your skin, you may get no readings or unreliable readings, which may not match how you feel.
 Check to make sure your Sensor has not come loose.
-If it has come loose, remove it, apply a new one, and contact Customer Service.
-If you believe your glucose readings are not correct or are inconsistent with how you feel, perform a blood glucose test on your finger to confirm your glucose.
+If it has come loose, remove it, apply a new one, and contact Customer Service. - If you believe your glucose readings are not correct or are inconsistent with how you feel, perform a blood glucose test on your finger to confirm your glucose.
 If the problem continues, remove the current Sensor, apply a new one, and contact Customer Service.
-Customer Service is available at 1-855-632-8658 7 Days a Week from 8AM to 8PM Eastern Standard Time.
+Customer Service is available at 1-855-632-8658 7 Days a Week from 8AM to 8PM Eastern Time; excluding holidays.

-What to know about the Reader's Built-in Meter:
+What to know about the Reader:

-- The FreeStyle Libre 2 Reader has a built-in blood glucose meter that is designed to be used only with FreeStyle Precision Neo blood glucose test strips and MediSense Glucose and Ketone Control Solution.
+- Do NOT place the Reader in water or other liquids as this may cause it to not function properly and may lead to risk of fire or burns. - The FreeStyle Libre 2 Reader has a built-in blood glucose meter that is designed to be used only with FreeStyle Precision Neo blood glucose test strips and MediSense Glucose and Ketone Control Solution.
 Using other test strips with the Reader's built-in meter will produce an error or cause the Reader's built-in meter to not turn on or start a test.
-The Reader's built-in meter does not have ketone testing functionality. - The Reader's built-in meter is not for use on people who are dehydrated, hypotensive, in shock, or for individuals in hyperglycemichyperosmolar state, with or without ketosis. - The Reader's built-in meter is not for use on neonates, in critically-ill patients, or for diagnosis or screening of diabetes. - See Using the Reader's Built-in meter section for additional important information on the use of the Reader's built-in meter.
+The Reader's built-in meter does not have ketone testing functionality. - The Reader's built-in meter is not for use on people who are dehydrated, hypotensive, in shock, or for individuals in hyperglycemic-hyperosmolar state, with or without ketosis.

+- The Reader's built-in meter is not for use on neonates, in critically-ill patients, or for diagnosis or screening of diabetes. - See Using the Reader's Built-in meter section for additional important information on the use of the Reader's built-in meter.